ChainAgnostic/namespaces/aleo/caip2.md

 The namespace `aleo` refers to the Aleo Network Layer 1 blockchain.

-Aleo consists of a single network: a testnet network (Testnet3).
+To date, Aleo consists of a single network: a testnet network (Testnet3).

 An identifier for a Aleo chain consists of the namespace prefix "aleo:" followed by the chain id.